ChrisPolykarpou/terraform-ansible/README.md

 # Infrastructure Pipelines
 A way of using terraform and ansible together in a fully automated IaC way using Github-Actions.
 This allows scaling up and down, building and destroying Kubernetes Clusters

+> For HA cluster you need at least 3 __stacked control-plane__ **or** decoupled __external etcd + control-plane nodes__.
+Thus a load-balancer is needed to expose the Kube-apiserver.
+At the moment this is not supported in an automated way!

 I am using Hetzner Cloud but you can switch to any provider you like by modifying the terraform code.
 Another possibility is writing terraform code for different cloud-providers in order to remain as cloud-agnostic as possible

 [Tfstate](https://developer.hashicorp.com/terraform/language/state) file for each environment is stored in self-hosted minio-s3 storage.